sbslee/notes/Bioinformatics Tools/Genome Analysis Toolkit (GATK).md

 ## GATK resource bundle <a name="GATK-resource-bundle"></a>

 The GATK resource bundle is a collection of standard files for working with human resequencing data with the GATK.
 For example, it can be used for Base Quality Score Recalibration (BQSR).
+See this [page](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) for more details.

 **FTP server access was disabled on June 1, 2020.**